 Advantages of VPN

-From hiding your online actions to getting the best deals, you can get a wide range of benefits from using a VPN.
-Here are some of its pros.
+From hiding your online actions to getting the best deals, you can think of a lot of reasons for using a VPN.
+Here are the advantages of VPN.

 As more and more things are switching to online mode, security and privacy are becoming a priority.
 VPN hides your online traffic in an encrypted tunnel, protecting you from cyberattacks.
 Without VPN, your IP address and your online activities can be monitored by your ISPs (Internet Service Providers), government, or cybercriminals.
 Sensitive data such as personal and financial information are loaded and stored on servers, and without a VPN, risk getting misused.
 VPN encryption protects your online traffic.
 Only two sides, you and the VPN server, have a decryption key.
 For everyone else, the data is gibberish.

 ISPs limit their customer’s bandwidth for various reasons.
 Common causes include ensuring no one on the network experiences downtime or lagging, which can be a problem if users download large files, access certain websites, or dabble in streaming or gaming.
 Another is encouraging customers to move to pricier but faster internet plans.
 This is called bandwidth throttling and the result is slower internet speed.
 By using VPN, along with your online activities, you can hide the amount of bandwidth you consume.
 This way, the ISPs can neither monitor your bandwidth nor limit it.
 Since they can’t see what you do, you no longer fall prey to slower internet speed.
 So, either choose one of the best ISPs or a good VPN.